 Which Pet is Easier to Maintain, a Chinchilla or Guinea pig?

-Which pet is easier to care for is not something guinea pigs and chinchilla owners debate.
+Which pet is easier to care for isn’t something guinea pigs and chinchilla owners debate.

 The only thing you can do is make a choice based on your likeness or requirements.